pISTA: preconditioned Iterative Soft Thresholding Algorithm for Graphical Lasso: Convergence Analysis

-We next prove that \(f(A)\) has a Lipschitz continuous gradient under suitable conditions and state an important property for this kind of functions. \begin{lemma} For any square matrices \(A\succ0\) and \(B\): \(||AB||_F\leq ||A||_2||B||_F\). \end{lemma} \begin{proof} Denote by \(b_i\) the \(i\)-th column of matrix B, then:
+Before proving our main result, we state a few auxiliary lemmas.
+We first prove that \(f(A)\) has a Lipschitz continuous gradient under suitable conditions and state an important property for this kind of function. \begin{lemma} Let \(\beta\) be a positive constant, then the function \(f(A)\) has a Lipschitz continuous gradient over the domain \(B=\{X\in S_{++}\big|\beta I \preceq X \preceq \gamma I\}\) with a Lipschitz constant of \(\frac{1}{\beta^2}\).
+As a result we get that for every \(Y,X\in B\):